In a long and varied career, I have spent a few decades in coaching, sales, sales management, IT and running my own businesses.

-How to Get a Sales Job With No Sales Experience
+How to Get Hired Without Any Sales Experience

 Getting your first role in sales can be difficult, even if you have relevant qualifications.
 Employers often prefer to hire people for sales jobs who have sales experience.
 And of course it is difficult to get experience with sales unless you have previously worked in sales.
 Here are a couple of ways to resolve this "catch 22" scenario and still get that first role in sales even without experience.